ratedrahul/ratedrahul/README.md

-- 👋 Hi, I’m @ratedrahul
+- 👋 Hi, I’m rahul
-- 👀 I’m interested in making new projects
+- 👀 I’m interested in finding out new opportunities to get better in the field
-- 🌱 I’m currently working on python ...
+- 🌱 I’m currently working on various Data Sceince Projects, ML projects and python projects...
 - 💞️ I’m looking to collaborate with other developers
 - 📫 How to reach me -- contact at rahulj6688@gmail.com